TICA STANDARD

 (SR): Double coat, with thick undercoat and deep waves with curled ends.

-(SL) Loose individual curls.
+(SRL) Loose individual curls.

 Pattern: All patterns acceptable.